ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Implementations that provide the Transport Services API {{I-D.ietf-taps-impl}} will vary due to system-specific support and the needs of the deployment scenario.
 It is expected that all implementations of Transport Services will offer the entire mandatory API, but that some features will not be functional in certain implementations.
 All implementations must offer sufficient APIs to use the distilled minimal set of features offered by transport protocols {{I-D.ietf-taps-minset}}, including API support for TCP and UDP transport, but it is possible that some very constrained devices might not have, for example, a full TCP implementation.

-In order to preserve flexibility and compatibility with future protocols, top-level features in the Transport Services API should avoid referencing particular transport protocols.
-Mappings of these API features in the Implementation document, on the other hand, must explain the ramifications of each feature on existing protocols.
-It is expected that the Implementation document will be updated and supplemented as new protocols and protocol features are developed.
+To preserve flexibility and compatibility with future protocols, top-level features in the Transport Services API should avoid referencing particular transport protocols.
+The mappings of these API features to specific implementations of each feature is explained in the
+{{?TAPS-IMPL=I-D.ietf-taps-impl}}, which also explain the implications of the feature provided by existing protocols.
+It is expected that this document will be updated and supplemented as new protocols and protocol features are developed.

-It is important to note that neither the Transport Services API nor the Implementation document defines new protocols that require any changes on remote hosts.
+It is important to note that neither the Transport Services API nor the Implementation document defines new protocols that require any changes to a remote host.
 The Transport Services system must be deployable on one side only, as a way to allow an application to make better use of available capabilities on a system and protocol features that may be supported by peers across the network.

 # Transport Services Architecture and Concepts